-FOR FURTHER INFORMATION CONTACT: Dale Novotny, Marketing Specialist, or Andrew Hatch, Deputy Director, Market Development Division, Specialty Crops

-Program, AMS, USDA; Telephone: (559)356-8202 or Email: dalej.novotny@usda.gov or Andrew.Hatch@usda.gov.
+FOR FURTHER INFORMATION CONTACT: Dale Novotny, Marketing Specialist, or Gary Olson, Regional Director, Western Region Branch, Market Development Division, Specialty Crops Program, AMS, USDA; Telephone: (503)326-2724, or Email: DaleJ.Novotny@usda.gov or GaryD.Olson@usda.gov.

-Small businesses may request information on complying with this regulation by contacting Richard Lower, Market Development Division, Specialty Crops Program, AMS, USDA, 1400 Independence Avenue SW., STOP 0237, Washington, DC 20250-0237; Telephone: (202) 720-2491, or Email: Richard.Lower@usda.gov.
+Small businesses may request information on complying with this regulation by contacting Richard Lower, Market Development Division, Specialty Crops Program, AMS, USDA, 1400 Independence Avenue SW., STOP 0237, Washington, DC 20250-0237; Telephone: (202) 720-2491; or Email: Richard.Lower@usda.gov.

 SUPPLEMENTARY INFORMATION: This action, pursuant to 5 U.S.C.
-553, proposes to amend regulations issued to carry out a marketing order as defined in 7 CFR 900.2(j).
-This proposed rule is issued under Marketing Order No. 927, as amended (7 CFR part 927), regulating the handling of pears grown in Oregon and Washington.
-Part 927 (referred to as the "Order") is effective under the Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
+553, amends regulations issued to carry out a marketing order as defined in 7 CFR 900.2(j).
+This rule is issued under Marketing Order No. 927, as amended (7 CFR part 927), regulating the handling of pears grown in Oregon and Washington.
+Part 927 (referred to as the

+"Order") is effective under the Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
 601-674), hereinafter referred to as the "Act."
 The Committee locally administers the Order and is comprised of growers and handlers of pears operating within the production area, and a public member.

-The Department of Agriculture (USDA) is issuing this proposed rule in conformance with Executive Orders 12866 and 13563.
+The Agricultural Marketing Service (AMS) is issuing this rule in conformance with Executive Orders 12866 and 13563.
 Executive Orders 12866 and 13563 direct agencies to assess all costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health and safety effects, distributive impacts and equity).
 Executive Order 13563 emphasizes the importance of quantifying both costs and benefits, reducing costs, harmonizing rules, and promoting flexibility.
 This action falls within a category of regulatory actions that the Office of Management and Budget (OMB) exempted from Executive Order 12866 review.

-This proposed rule has been reviewed under Executive Order 13175 - Consultation and Coordination with Indian Tribal Governments, which requires agencies to consider whether their rulemaking actions would have tribal implications.
-AMS has determined this proposed rule is unlikely to have substantial direct effects on one or more Indian tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and responsibilities between the Federal Government and Indian tribes.
+This rule has been reviewed under Executive Order 13175 - Consultation and Coordination with Indian Tribal Governments, which requires agencies to consider whether their rulemaking actions would have tribal implications.
+AMS has determined this rule is unlikely to have substantial direct effects on one or more Indian tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and responsibilities between the Federal Government and Indian tribes.

-This proposed rule has been reviewed under Executive Order 12988, Civil Justice Reform.
+This rule has been reviewed under Executive Order 12988, Civil Justice Reform.